 We started with her as we do with all clients by looking at her prior labs, medical history, diet, and lifestyle and we made some tweaks that got her body functioning better and her metabolism functioning optimally.
 Then, we improved her digestion so that she started to absorb more of the nutrients from food.

-Personalized hacks to drink alcohol and weight loss
+Personalized hacks to drink alcohol and lose weight

 We hope you use these tips the next time you find yourself at a social gathering or simply unwinding at home with a drink in hand because they will change your life and help you enjoy your alcohol while losing weight for good!